 Something to Read.

-A book of course!
-Something to read could be anything they can read including cookbooks, magazines, storybooks, or novels.
-Reading books seems to become we do less of each year but giving your gift recipient something to read as a gift can help bring that back.
+A book, of course!
+Something to read could be anything they can read, including cookbooks, magazines, storybooks, or novels.
+Reading books seems to be something we do less of each year, but giving your gift recipient something to read as a gift can help bring that back.

 Reasons to Follow the 3 Gift Rule

 It is no secret that over the years, the holiday has become more commercialized.
 Whether you are watching television or are out and about enjoying your day, the idea of buying the perfect gift is everywhere.
 We are shown images of Christmas trees that have a stockpile of gifts under them and are given the impression that bigger is better and that the number of gifts you have under the tree means that you are loved more.

 It is not just Christmas that has become more commercialized, it seems like every holiday has become more and more about spending money and buying more gifts.

 We previously mentioned that many families celebrate the 3-gift rule for different reasons but what are they?
 Why would you want to incorporate the 3-gift rule for your family?

 Gifts can be expensive, and they seem to get more expensive every year.
 In a way to help save money, knocking down the number of presents given can help save you money.
 Just think of how much money could be saved and used for other things if you cut back on the amount you spend on pricey gifts during the holidays.

 Giving only 3 gifts in the above categories creates a more memorable holiday because the gifts mean more to them.
 They are gifts they actually want and can use.
 Not just something that is under the tree and will be stashed in storage later.